u53rr007/CookieArena/Digital Forensics/Event Subscription/writeup.md

 ### FLAG
 >CHH{WMI_Th3_5te4lthy_c0mP0n3Ntt}
 ### SOLVED
 Download the file and you get the Repository folder inside, which contains a bunch of files that I don't know.
-So I tried to google it to find anything.
+So I tried to google it to find anything related to OBJECT.DATA or INDEX.BTR.
 With a simple search "What is index.BTR file" I found this:

 ![{97A5731F-787B-4461-8AAD-34D9B5979D0F}](https://github.com/user-attachments/assets/aa593cee-2f77-4c39-9374-f243d54f2fee)